 Flossie married John W. Green who was born and raised on a nearby farm where Green Elementary School stands.
 The couple raised two children, John and Leonard, in Allen and Albuquerque, New Mexico before returning to McKinney.
 John died unexpectedly in 1932 leaving Flossie to manage the 132 acre family farm at the height of the Depression.
 Despite the challenges, Flossie maintained the farm and provided a college education for her sons.
 Both grew to become highly successful businessmen with one becoming executive vice-president for Texaco and the other serving as president of the Dr. Pepper Company.

 Church was an important part of the family’s life, according to Flossie’s grandson John Green who, with his wife Georgie, managed a Morgan horse farm on the original Floyd family property for many years.
 “She rarely missed a service at the First Baptist Church in McKinney and was active in that congregation for over 50 years.”
-“She loved children and especially enjoyed working with the GA (Girls In Action) group at the McKinney church,” he added.

 Years later, Flossie and her lifelong friend Lucy Rasor helped raise funds to rebuild the church from their childhood, the Rowlett Creek Baptist Church.
 The structure, which is the oldest recorded church in Collin County, still stands near the intersection of Custer Road and Highway 121.